 -

-Triangulation and OSS setup to simplify compliance if eilgible
+OSS and local VAT setup to simplify compliance

 -

-Centralized dashboard to manage all countries and entities in one place
+A central dashboard to manage all countries and filings

 -

-Dedicated account managers who handle local communication with tax offices
+Dedicated local tax experts who handle communication with authorities

-Whether you run a single Shopify store or multiple Amazon FBA accounts, we make VAT compliance seamless — from registration to return.
+Whether you run one Shopify store or multiple Amazon FBA accounts, hellotax makes VAT compliance simple and transparent — from registration to return.

 7. Useful Resources